Joshuaparrales20/TECHStart.EAST/README.md

 Project Descriptions

-I chose the bus area because without the help of buses, alot of the students wouldn't get to school.
-The school district buses are very helpful!
+The pinpoint middle of the school is called the commons.
+I chose this area because once you enter the school that will be your guide!